-After more than two decades skiing in Jackson Hole, I have found the items below to be must-haves in my ski jacket pocket.
+After more than three decades of skiing in Jackson Hole, I have found the items below to be must-haves in my ski jacket pocket.
 These simple tools keep us prepared for the unique nature of our mountain due to its weather and terrain.
 Plus, I throw in my own personal experience as both a ski instructor and ski host when selecting these items.
 As the safety message at Jackson Hole Mountain Resort reads, “Give this Special Mountain the Respect it Demands!”

 I feel naked without this one in my pocket.
-From cutting out the chunk of ski base I’ve just damaged on a rock to making binding adjustments mid-run, the mutlti-tool is invaluable.
+From cutting out the chunk of ski base I’ve just damaged on a rock to making binding adjustments mid-run, the multi-tool is invaluable.
 For skiing, I like Leatherman’s Skeletool.
 It’s lightweight enough, yet packed with all the features you need on the hill.

 I have a thin face mask at all times in my pocket.
 Weather pending, it’s on my head, fitting nicely under my helmet and jacket collars.
 I use Outdoor Research’s Lumen Balaclava.